mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

 that should be evaluated by maximising a criterion specified through an :ref:`acquisition function <acquisition>`.
-A popular criterion is, for example, the expected improvement (EI) [#Jones1998]_ that is the expectation of the new point returning a better solution than the current best.
+A popular criterion is, for example, the expected improvement (EI) [#Jones1998]_ that is the expectation of the new point returning a better solution than the current best observation.
 Bayesian optimisation is performed in a loop where training data is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data itself.
 The loop than restarts gathering more information about the objective function with each iteration.
-Bayesian optimisation is run for as many iterations as the evaluation budget allows, until a satisfying solution is found, or unitl a pre-defined stopping criterion is met.
+Bayesian optimisation is run for as many iterations as the evaluation budget allows, until a satisfying solution is found, or until a pre-defined stopping criterion is met.

 .. only:: html